eminalemdar/aws-controllers-for-kubernetes/README.md

 - EKS Managed Node group

-- Enable IAM Roles for Service Accounts (IRSA) for EKS Cluster

 > You can update the Terraform codes according to your requirements and environment.

 ### Installation of EKS Cluster